 Most managed IT services plans fall into one of two buckets: partially managed or fully managed.

 Think of it as the difference between an a la carte menu and an all-you-can-eat buffet.

 Partially Managed = A La Carte Support

-- Generally intended for mid to larger businesses with some dedicated IT personnel on staff.
+- Generally intended for medium-sized to large businesses with some dedicated IT personnel on staff.

 - This type of plan usually gets priced per device.